 In 2009, a permanent “Stingray Bay” exhibit opened, where visitors can pet them, as well as the “Tropical Treasures” exhibit, which features poison dart frogs and a sloth along with other species that include a Malayan tapir, Mexican red kneed tarantula, and a Red ruffed lemur to name a few.

 For an even more unique zoo experience, visitors should check out one of the special behind the scenes tours that include a personal tour Sea Lion Cove, a hoofstock and kangaroo experience, a hand to trunk opportunity with an Asian elephant, a one-of-a-kind private tour through a rain forest with a Zoo Adventure Guide, or a fresh opportunity take part in an animal training session.

 In general, the Chaffee Zoo is a great place to spend the day with the family, and there are several events throughout the year.

 Fresno Zoo Events

 Zoo Boo is where visitors dress up and trick or treat through the zoo, or the Zoo Lights, which provides a quiet evening at the zoo where guests can go for a stroll through brilliantly lit pathways, take a photo with Santa and enjoy live entertainment.

 Kids can also celebrate their birthday at the zoo, in a private zoo themed Jungle Bungalow with family, friends, and, of course, the animals.

 A trip to the Fresno Zoo is like taking a little mini exotic vacation right in the center of California.
-The Fresno Chaffee Zoo is open year-round, making anytime is a good time to visit.
+Fresno Chaffee Zoo is open year-round, making any time is an excellent time to visit.

 Fresno Chaffee Zoo is located just east of Highway 99, between Belmont and Olive Avenues.